 Conflict arises when a pet has competing motivations or is motivated to perform more than one opposing behavior.
-This might occur when a dog is motivated to greet but is fearful of approach perhaps because of previous unpleasant experiences (eg, yelling, hitting, pinning).
+This might occur when a dog is motivated to greet but is fearful of approach, perhaps because of previous unpleasant experiences (eg, yelling, hitting, pinning).
 The resultant behavior might be either a displacement behavior (see Displacement Behavior) or aggression (when fear is an overriding factor).

 Fear is a feeling of apprehension associated with the presence or proximity of an object, individual, or social situation.
 Fear is part of normal behavior and can be an adaptive response.
 The determination of whether the fear or fearful response is abnormal or inappropriate must be determined by context.
 For example, fire is a useful tool, but avoidance of fire is an adaptive response.
-If a pet is fearful of stimuli that are innocuous such as walking on certain types of surfaces or going outdoors, such fear would be irrational and, if it were constant or recurrent, probably maladaptive.
-Normal and abnormal fears usually occur as graded responses, with the intensity of the response proportional to the proximity of the stimulus.
+If a pet is fearful of stimuli that are innocuous, such as walking on certain types of surfaces or going outdoors, such fear would be irrational and, if it were constant or recurrent, probably maladaptive.
+Fears usually occur as graded responses, with the intensity of the response proportional to the proximity of the stimulus.
 A sudden, all-or-nothing, profound, abnormal response that results in extremely fearful behaviors is usually called a phobia.

 This state arises when an animal is motivated to engage in a sequence of behaviors that it is unable to complete because of physical or psychological obstacles in the environment.
 When pets are frustrated—such as a cat that cannot gain access to an outdoor cat that it sees through the window, or a dog that cannot get to a stimulus on the other side of a door or fence—the resultant behavior can be a redirected behavior (eg, attack of another family pet or owner), a displacement behavior (eg, stereotypic pacing), or signs associated with anxiety (eg, whining or howling).
 Another example of goal frustration is the dog or cat that chases a laser light toy but is unable to finish the sequence or achieve any goal.
 This frustration may lead to obsessive chasing of other lights and shadows.

-These activities are directed away from the principal target and toward another, less appropriate target.
+Redirected behavior activities are directed away from the principal target and toward another, less appropriate target.
 When the animal is in a state of emotional arousal and is unable to reach the appropriate target, the behavior can be redirected to an alternative target if the animal is interrupted.

-Last full review/revision March 2012 by Gary M. Landsberg, BSc, DVM, MRCVS, DACVB, DECAWBM
+Last full review/revision May 2014 by Gary M. Landsberg, BSc, DVM, MRCVS, DACVB, DECAWBM